mathigon/textbooks/content/codes/content.md

 To make a message even more difficult they could encrypt it and then wrap it around a tube.
 Meaning the person intercepting it would have to first find a tube of the correct size to line up the message before they could even begin to decipher it.
 And because the message would appear to be gibberish to start with, it would make it nearly impossible to find a tube the correct size (or would require a LOT of guesswork).

 Interactive Element: A text box students can write a message in, encrypt using the cipher wheel, and then an interactive ‘tube size selector’ that then wraps their message around the tube.
-This message could be sent to another user who then has to select the correct sized tube in order to read the message and decrypt it on their end (see the end of the Vigenere section for additional communication between users).
+This message could be sent to another user who then has to select the correct sized tube in order to read the message and decrypt it on their end (see the end of the Vigenère section for additional communication between users).
 There would also be an option to print out the encrypted message and instructions on how to choose a tube size from items found around the home to make a physical scytale and then share it with friends and family.

 ![](https://www.britannica.com/topic/Morse-Code)